Sports in St. Louis: Soccer

 On August 20, 2019, Major League Soccer announced it had approved St. Louis as the league's 28th franchise.
 The franchise, St. Louis City SC, was initially expected to join in the 2022 season, but its debut was put off to 2023.
 It plays home games at Energizer Park, located next to Union Station, which opened in 2023.
+The stadium will host eight soccer matches during the 2028 Summer Olympics.

 City SC's reserve side, St. Louis City 2, began play in 2022 as one of the 21 inaugural members of MLS Next Pro, a third-level league consisting almost entirely of reserve sides of MLS clubs.
 In its first season, City2 split its home schedule between Hermann Stadium at Saint Louis University and Ralph Korte Stadium at Southern Illinois University Edwardsville, but all home games were moved to Energizer Arena (then CityPark) in 2023.

 St. Louis is represented in the IPL by the St. Louis Ambush and in the USL by Saint Louis FC., who played their games at World Wide Technology Soccer Park in Fenton.

-St. Louis has long had a reputation as being one of America's soccer hotbeds, and is home to arguably the richest soccer history in the nation.
-The city has a strong tradition of prep and select soccer, which is followed very closely by many area residents.
-St. Louis has contributed at least one participant to each FIFA World Cup contested by the United States men's team.
-The Saint Louis University men's soccer team has won 10 national championships, appeared in 16 NCAA Final Fours, and consistently ranks among the top-10 Division I soccer teams by attendance.
+The Saint Louis University men's soccer team has won 10 national championships, appeared in 16 NCAA Final Fours.

 In 2013, Chelsea and Manchester City played to a sellout crowd of 48,000 at Busch Stadium.
 On August 10 of that year, the Edward Jones Dome hosted a friendly match between Real Madrid and Inter Milan, drawing 54,184 fans and setting a St. Louis attendance record for a soccer match.

-Every U.S. team in men's World Cup history has included at least one St. Louisan on its roster, and 29 St. Louisans have been inducted into the National Soccer Hall of Fame.